numba/numba/docs/source/cuda/overview.rst

    ignored.
 Users can use ``CUDA_HOME`` to select specific versions.

 In addition to the CUDA toolkit libraries, which can be installed by conda into an environment or installed system-wide by the `CUDA SDK installer
 <(https://developer.nvidia.com/cuda-downloads)>`_, the CUDA target in Numba
 also requires an up-to-date NVIDIA graphics driver.
 Updated graphics drivers are also installed by the CUDA SDK installer, so there is no need to do both.
 Note that on macOS, the CUDA SDK must be installed to get the required driver, and the driver is only supported on macOS prior to 10.14 (Mojave).
-If the `libcuda.so` library is in a non-standard location, users can set environment variable ``NUMBA_CUDA_DRIVER`` to the file path (not the directory path) of the shared library file.
+If the ``libcuda`` library is in a non-standard location, users can set environment variable ``NUMBA_CUDA_DRIVER`` to the file path (not the directory path) of the shared library file.